,

 Phonics

-In Nursery, children use 'Foundations for Phonics' as part of the Little Wandle scheme to practice early reading skills.
+In Nursery, children practise oracy and speaking and listening skills through a variety of experiences and activities from their first half term.
+They then begin to use 'Foundations for Phonics' as part of the Little Wandle scheme to practice early reading skills towards the end of the school year.
 Children have group times each day where they might play games, listen to stories and sing nursery rhymes to support this.

 Please click here to see the Little Wandle Parents Page.